punkdata/samplescala/README.md

 # samplescala

-samplescala is a helloworld application I like to use for demos, blogs & examples.
-It's a great startin point scala projects.
+This samplescala project is a helloworld application I like to use for demos, blogs, and examples.
+It's a great starting point scala projects.